ate47/atian-cod-tools/README.md

 ### Decompiler/Disassembler

-Tools to decompile or disassemble the GSC scripts, a bo4 script decompilation is available in the [bo4-source repo](https://github.com/ate47/bo4-source).
+Tools to decompile or disassemble the GSC scripts, a bo4 script decompilation is available in the [bo4-source](https://github.com/ate47/bo4-source) and [bocw-source](https://github.com/ate47/bocw-source) repositories.

 - gsc disassembler, made in 3 days with a lot of alcohol so don't use it. `acts gscinfo -a -o "output" [input=scriptparsetree]`
 - gsc decompiler, same as the disassembler, but 10 days after, not any better. `acts gscinfo -g -o "output" [input=scriptparsetree]`